 In Africa, we made use of Mio Moov 560 & Garmin GPSMAP 60CSx and mainly used the Tracks4Africa maps.
 We did also use Michelin paper maps for Africa (741,745,746).
 To keep record of our route and location we briefly made use of the Spot Satellite GPS Messenger.

-Since 2015, we own a Garmin nüvi 2595LMT along with CityNavigator maps and we are more than satisfied.
-You can also download all the City Navigator Maps for Garmin devices for North, Central & South America as well as more dedicated maps for Canada, USA and Mexico (it’s free & safe).
+Since 2015, we own a Garmin nüvi 2595LMT along with CityNavigator & OSM maps and we are more than satisfied.
+You can also download here all the City Navigator Maps for Garmin devices for North, Central & South America as well as more dedicated maps for Canada, USA and Mexico (it’s free & safe).
+OSM (Open Street Maps) work as well and you can select & download the country or region you need here.

-An Olympus SP500UZ 6.0MP, two Minoltas (SRT 101 & SRT 202), some telephotos & wide-angle lenses (50mm, 35mm-200mm, 28mm-80mm with macro) as well as a Canon Legria FS200E helped to capture all moments, scenes and unique pictures we encountered in Africa.
-However, early in our African endeavors, in Nouadhibou, Mauritania we have been robbed and so lost all our cameras.
+An Olympus SP500UZ 6.0MP, two Minolta (SRT 101 & SRT 202), some telephotos & wide-angle lenses (50mm, 35mm-200mm, 28mm-80mm with macro) as well as a Canon Legria FS200E helped to capture all moments, scenes and unique pictures we encountered in Africa.
+However, quite early in our African endeavors, in Nouadhibou, Mauritania we have been robbed and so lost all our cameras except the Olympus.

-When in South Africa back in 2013, we found a great deal and so we purchased a light Canon EOS M mirror-less camera which came with a 18-55mm lens.
-Along with a 22mm pancake lens that we bought later, we are fully equipped to shoot up everything we find interesting and so having a rich archive of photos and memories.
+When in South Africa in 2013, we found a great deal and so we purchased a light Canon EOS M mirror-less camera which came with a 18-55mm lens which we use to shoot everything we find interesting and so having a rich archive of photos and memories.

 First- aid kit & vaccinations